 What is the Anthony Quinn Foundation Scholarship Program?

 The Anthony Quinn Foundation recognizes that there is a crisis in arts education.
-The Scholarship Program has been developed to provide financial assistance to high school students who wish to attend a recognized pre-college, summer or after-school arts education program.
-The Scholarship Program is a competitive program and the applicants judged to be the most passionate, best qualified and most promising are awarded funding.
-The Anthony Quinn Foundation (AQF) Scholarship Program exists to help students achieve a level of learning that he/she would not have otherwise been able to achieve.
+The Scholarship Program has been developed to provide financial assistance to high school students who wish to attend a recognized pre-college, or summer intensive arts education program.
+The Scholarship Program is a competitive program and the applicants considered to be the most passionate, best qualified and most promising are awarded funding.
+The Anthony Quinn Foundation Scholarship Program exists to help students achieve a level of learning that the applicant would not have otherwise been able to achieve.
 The Anthony Quinn Foundation Scholarship cannot be used for secondary school or college tuition.

-What does the Foundation look for in nominees?
+What does the Foundation look for in an applicant?

 Scholarships are awarded competitively.
-Ideal nominees are those who would benefit from financial support and demonstrate exceptional talent and dedication with a strong commitment to personal artistic growth in one of the following areas: visual arts and design, performing arts, media arts, and literary arts.
+Ideal applicants are those who would benefit from financial support and demonstrate exceptional talent and dedication with a strong commitment to personal artistic growth in one of the following areas: visual arts and design, dance, theatre, singing, instrumental, media arts, and literary arts.

 If awarded a scholarship, does the applicant have to apply the funding to a specific program?

 Yes.
-The Anthony Quinn Foundation Scholarship funds must be applied directly to a recognized pre-college, summer or after-school arts education program identified by the student on the application.
-Anthony Quinn Foundation Scholarship funds will go toward one program – not multiple programs.
-The applicant will need to provide proof of application and acceptance to their program of choice.
-If you are selected as a scholarship recipient, you must provide the AQF with a plan for how you will personally fund the remainder of the tuition.
+The Anthony Quinn Foundation Scholarship funds must be applied directly to a recognized pre-college, or summer intensive arts education program identified by the applicant.
+The Anthony Quinn Foundation Scholarship funds will go toward one program – not multiple programs.
+The applicant must provide proof of acceptance to their program of choice.
+If the applicant is selected as a scholarship recipient, they must provide the Anthony Quinn Foundation with a plan for how they will personally fund the remainder of the tuition.